 The selection of the 13 midwives involved in the qualitative interviews was also achieved via managers and therefore could be a biased selection.
 How many midwives could have been approached, i.e. what was the total number of midwives expected to refer to the study?

-It ha3 been made more clear that there were potentially 304 community midwives working in the relevant sites.
-The research team did not have telephone numbers and e-mails for all these midwives so instead asked the managers, with whom we had communicated, if they would ask for volunteers.
-The original wording, using the term ‘nominate’ has been removed as this was incorrect.
+See response #4 to reviewer #1.
+It has been made clearer that there were potentially 304 community midwives working in the relevant sites.
+The university research team, as external to the Trusts, did not have names, telephone numbers or e-mails for all these midwives so instead asked the managers, with whom we had communicated, if they would convey our request for volunteers.
+The original wording, using the term ‘nominate’ has been removed as this was potentially confusing.
 Since only two interviews per site were planned for, this also reduced the likelihood that a large number might contact us, but then could not be interviewed.

 Why weren't the midwives contacted directly and asked to consider participation?
 The interview topic guide was very specific about FNP knowledge but if training was inadequate how could the midwives know about this, respondent 2 obviously felt this?

-See above, to protect the community midwives from feeling that they were being in any way coerced to identify potential participants for the study, and later to protect them from feeling coerced into taking part in an interview, midwifery managers were not asked to provide telephone numbers and emails for all 304 relevant community midwives.
+See above, as external researchers, we have no right of access for direct contact with midwives, it has to take place through the Head of Midwifery.
+If midwives names were provided as those who had volunteered to be potential interviewees, their managers were not notified as to whether they took part or not.

 Comments from respondent 9 appear to confirm that referral to the trial was not aligned to standard referral pathways, the rationale for this could explain some of the lack of referral, but is not commented on.
 At the bottom of p10 it states the midwives were not expected to enquire re educational attainment, and yet if they did not know, how could they refer eligible multiparous women 20-14 years of age?

 It has been explained more clearly that gFNP was not offered in any location in the country as a possible service so standard referral pathways were not relevant.
-Midwives were not being asked to refer women aged 20 to 24, it was made clear in the information provided that they only had to identify 20 to 24 years olds as primaporous, and with an EDD that would fit with group delivery, the researcher would then contact any one identified in this way and agreeing to be contacted, to enquire about educational qualifications.
+Midwives were not being asked to refer women aged 20 to 24 - it was made clear in the information provided that they only had to identify 20 to 24 years olds as primiparous, and with an EDD that would fit with group delivery; the researcher would then contact any one identified in this way and agreeing to be contacted, to enquire about educational qualifications.

 The comments of respondents 4, 12 and 7 identify the rarity of women in this eligibility category.
 Was referral low, or where there simply few eligible women?

-Based on birth data from previous years [noted in the revised manuscript that this was checked] there should have been sufficient numbers but we have not been able to obtain retrospective birth data from the sites to determine if this was the case when the study was launched.
+Based on birth data from previous years [noted in the revised manuscript that this was checked] there should have been sufficient numbers.

 What strategies were in place for women for whom English was not a first language, or those with literacy issues- which could be high given the eligibility criteria?